London Gliding Club

 Lookout.
 It is important to maintain a good lookout for aircraft approaching to land when moving across the airfield as they may do so from any direction.
 Particular care should be taken in the area of the active final approach.
 When crossing the active final approach path, keep as close to the boundary as possible.

 Crossing winch cables.
 Gliders and vehicles may not cross winch cables.
-An aerotow combination must not take-off across winch cables in any circumstances.
+An aerotow combination or motor glider must not take-off across winch cables in any circumstances.

 Retrieving gliders.
 (See ground handling).
 Gliders must be retrieved from the landing area without delay.
 Vehicles should be driven directly to the glider to be retrieved while maintaining an all round lookout.
 Vehicles and Vehicles towing aircraft must stop for aircraft approaching to land.
 Retrieving gliders must be kept clear of take-off paths.
 Provided the retrieve is clear of the take-off path and will not cross it, it is not necessary to stop whilst aircraft are taking off.